Structure analysis¶

 The symmetry operation that relates the original position and its image is composed of two parts: one of symmetry transformations in the unit cell and a shift of the unit cell that we often call here the PBC (periodic boundary conditions) shift.

-The first part is stored explicitely as mark.image_idx
+The first part is stored explicitly as mark.image_idx.

 The corresponding transformation is: